paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 Although not necessary, learning the technology behind AI and LLMs helps to understand how they produce their responses, and how to make better use of contexts and prompts to reach the best results.

 Remember that LLMs can't reason about the best way to solve a task, they just output text responses based on statistics and probabilities.
-They are built to be generalists, producing responses that are closest to correct as possible, which can be pretty far if the LLM haven't had he proper training for that task -- we call these incorrect responses _hallucinations_.
+They are built to be generalists, producing responses that are closest to correct as possible, which can be pretty far if the LLM hasn't had the proper training for that task -- we call these incorrect responses _hallucinations_.

 The blog post [Intro to Artificial Intelligence by Beatriz Amante @ The Miners] is a good start, showing the concepts behind AI in general.